-There are millions of possible disasters that could hit a workplace, however, it would be unrealistic and a waste of resources to create plans for every possible contingency.
+There are numerous possible disasters that could hit a workplace; however, it would be unrealistic and a waste of resources to create plans for every possible contingency.
 Instead, having an overall plan that can be quickly adapted to various situations and individual plans for only those occurrences most likely to happen will best protect the work environment in a cost-effective manner.

-Trends: Call it Global Warming or a natural cycle in the earth's atmosphere, but Mother Nature has undoubtedly gone a bit crazy lately.
-From earthquakes in the East, blizzards in the South and record temperatures everywhere, the trend lately is for weather to be unpredictable.
-It is therefore increasingly important to have a general disaster recovery plan that can be adapted to meet various weather predictions and occurrences.
+Trends: Blame climate change or a natural cycle in the earth's atmosphere, but the weather can be unpredictable and extreme, from earthquakes in the East, tornadoes in the Midwest, blizzards and flooding in the South and record temperatures everywhere.
+It is therefore increasingly important to have a general disaster recovery plan that can be adapted for various weather events.

 In the aftermath of the devastating April 2013 explosion at a fertilizer plant in West, Texas, the city of West sued Adair Grain, Inc., which owned the plant, and CF Industries, which supplied the chemical (ammonium nitrate) that contributed to the explosion.